maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module03.md

 </figure>

 ### Enters the SANDBLASTER
-Though the glass looks nice like this, I felt like it wouldn't last through multiple washings..
-So I though about using the sandblaster.
+Though the glass looks nice like this, I felt like it wouldn't last through multiple washings...
+So I thought about using the sandblaster.
 First, I covered the rest of the glass in duct-tape:

 <figure> <center>